 However, the best feature for the DreamStation is the noise.
-This is the quietest CPAP on the market, clocking in at a mere 25.8 decibels, which is a must if you are a sensitive sleeper.
+This is the quietest CPAP on the market, clocking in at a mere 25.8 decibels, which is a must if you are a sensitive sleeper (or share your bedroom with one).
 The only downside is that the humidifier is sold separately, adding an unwelcome expense to an already pricey device.

 - Nearly silent

 - Two-year warranty

 - Sleep physician-prescribed

 The AirMini, manufactured by ResMed, is the smallest CPAP in the world.
 Weighing less than a pound, it is so compact and light you can hold it between your thumb and index finger.
 This CPAP machine is ideal for frequent travelers.
 Though it is small, this mousey machine performs just as well as many of its larger competitors.

 Every feature of the AirMini is designed to make it travel-ready.
 Instead of a water reservoir, the AirMini features the HumidX, an innovative and waterless humidification system.
 The HumidX is roughly the size of a quarter and only needs to be replaced every 30 days, so you can leave the bottle of distilled water at home.